orlanditopo/MyGoalie/README.md

 Mygoalie is open

 i want people to be able to be able to show for themselves

 people who are wokring for same goals can come to eachother and give tips to eachother with search

 easy remembering, : you forgot what you meal prepped this one month and you can go back to it and find recipe, what and how you cooked it

+  As of 5/24

+  Ive stopped working on the site, but from time to time id like to come back and continue working on it..